 If You Invested $100 In This Stock 5 Years Ago, Here's How Much You Would Have Today

-Ambarella (NASDAQ:AMBA) has outperformed the market over the past 5 years by 9.41% on an annualized basis.
+Insulet (NASDAQ:PODD) has outperformed the market over the past 5 years by 24.86% on an annualized basis.

-Buying $100 In AMBA: 5 years ago, an investor could have purchased 1.86 shares of Ambarella at the time with $100.
-This investment in AMBA would have produced an average annual return of 24.96%.
-Currently, Ambarella has a market capitalization of $6.05 billion.
+Buying $100 In PODD: 5 years ago, an investor could have purchased 2.30 shares of Insulet at the time with $100.
+This investment in PODD would have produced an average annual return of 40.62%.
+Currently, Insulet has a market capitalization of $16.48 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.